Altova RaptorXML+XBRL Server 2026

-The oim-csv command loads and validates an XBRL Open Information Model (OIM) xBRL-CSV report and converts it to other OIM formats (JSON and/or XML).
+The oim-csv command can validate an XBRL Open Information Model (OIM) xBRL-CSV report and convert it to other OIM formats (JSON and/or XML).

 raptorxmlxbrl oim-csv [options] InputFile